Hrithik-Sahni/PatatapClone/README.md

 # Project-Patatap Clone
-Made a Front-End Application using JavaScript CSS and HTML Libraries used :- Paper.js and Howler.js
+Made a Front-End Application using JavaScript CSS and HTML
+### Libraries used :-
+Paper.js and Howler.js
+### Deployment
-Deployed my web app using HEROKU and MongoDB Atlas
+Deployed the website using HEROKU and MongoDB Atlas